The Best Gingersnaps

 Ingredients

-- 1 cup white granulated sugar + extra for rolling
+• 1 cup granulated sugar, plus 3 tablespoons for rolling

 Instructions

-- Preheat oven to 350ºF.
-Whisk together dry ingredients (flour, ginger, baking soda, cinnamon, and salt) in a medium bowl.
+• Preheat oven to 350ºF.
+Whisk together flour, ginger, baking soda, cinnamon, and salt in a medium bowl.

-- In a separate large bowl, cream shortening and sugar together.
-Beat in eggs and molasses.
+• In a separate large bowl, cream shortening and sugar together.
+Beat in egg and molasses.
 Add dry ingredients and mix just until blended.

-- Form dough into small balls, about 1 inch in diameter.
-Roll balls in sugar and place about 2 inches apart on cookie sheet.
+• Form dough into small balls, about 1 inch in diameter (I use a level 2 teaspoon scoop).
+Put a few tablespoons of sugar into a shallow bowl.
+Roll the cookie dough balls in sugar and place about 2 inches apart on a cookie sheet.

-- Bake for 10 minutes or until crispy around edges (see note).
-Cool briefly on baking sheet, then remove to wire rack to cool completely.
-Store in airtight container.
+• Bake for 10 minutes or until tops are crackled and the cookies are set and lightly crisp around the edges (see note).
+Cool for 5 minutes on the cookie sheet, then remove to a wire rack to cool completely.
+Store in an airtight container.

 Notes

-- Gingersnaps keep well either on the counter or in the freezer.
-They can be frozen up to one month (or more!) as long as they are wrapped tightly in an airtight container.
+• Storage: Gingersnaps keep well either on the counter or in the freezer.
+They can be frozen up to one month (or more!) as long as they are wrapped tightly in an freezer-safe container.

 Do you have any cookie making memories?
 What is your favorite Christmas cookie to make?
 Which one is your favorite to eat?